Tani peoples

 The Tani people include the Adi, Apatani, Galo, Mising, Nyishi, and Tagin ethnic groups of India and China.
 As members of the Tibeto-Burman ethnic group, they speak various Tani languages and primarily reside in the Indian states of Arunachal Pradesh and Assam, as well as the Tibet Autonomous Region in China.

 The Tani population is approximately 2.17 million.

-Languages

-The languages spoken by the Tani people are part of the Tibeto-Burman branch of the Sino-Tibetan language family.